-As there are several different types of web servers with different setup procedures and configurations, it is beyond the scope of this document to explain them all in detail.
-Thus, this document simply describes how to perform HTTP(S) GET and POST requests to a local web server.
+As there are different types of web servers with different setup procedures and configurations, it is beyond the scope of this document to explain them all in detail.
+Thus, this document simply describes an exemplary secure firmware update using the local Apache web server from within XAMPP.
 The setup and configuration can then be transferred to other web servers accordingly.